Space, Time and Place: Effects on the Older Latino Population

 Los Angeles, CA 90015

-The 2017 International Conference on Aging in the Americas (ICAA) is hosted by the USC Edward R. Roybal Institute on Aging and led by its Executive Director William Vega.
+The 2017 International Conference on Aging in the Americas (ICAA) was hosted by the USC Edward R. Roybal Institute on Aging and organized by its Executive Director William Vega.
 It is the premier conference on Latino health and aging social research.
 The USC Roybal Institute also proudly hosted the 2012 ICAA.

 The 2017 ICAA is part of the Conference Series on Aging in the Americas (CAA).
 The general purpose of this conference series is to gather a broad array of researchers to: